 Which elements build successful body paragraphs?

-This is the second of four lessons About Body Paragraphs.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of four chapters About Body Paragraphs.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the example evaluative essay body paragraph